 How does the placement process work?Click to Open

 The answer for this question depends on where you’re going, since each of our countries is set up differently.
 In some countries, there is a video interview, while in others, schools will hire you based on your PDF application alone.
 In every case, we ask for your input and preferences and do our best to match people up with a placement that’s a good fit.
-For more detailed information about this, consult our FAQ for specific countries.

 Can I request placement in a particular city or province?Click to Open